signorrayan/postgres-python-crud-app/README.md

 # Advanced-CRUD-App-using-python-and-postgreSQL

-a CLI script to manage contact information using python and PostgreSQL.\
+A cli script to manage contact information using python and PostgreSQL.\
-(Including Firstname, Lastname, Email, Phonenumber)\
+(including Firstname, Lastname, Email, Phonenumber)\
 The script is based on user authentication.